shipq/shipq/docs/src/content/docs/concepts/compiler-chain.md

 3. **Handlers → Everything Else:** The handler compiler reads your handler registrations and generates the full serving stack.
 It must run last because it needs to know about all your routes.

+4. **LLM → Channels:** The LLM compiler generates tool registries, persistence infrastructure, and stream message types that integrate with the existing channel/worker system.
+It depends on the workers/channels infrastructure being set up first, and its generated stream types are consumed by the channel compiler's TypeScript codegen.

 ## When to Re-Run Each Compiler

 | What changed?                     | Command to run          |